Tuesday, November 11, 2008

 --Went to a black sand beach, a red beach, and a rock beach.
 Not the most comfortable beaches for relaxing.

 --Walked to Oia for the sunset over the Sea.
 Drank wine sitting on a rock while watching the sun descend.
-(Fyi- Oia is not really a safe walk, or in walking distance at all
+(Fyi- Oia is not really a safe walk, or in walking distance at all from Thira).

---Saw a local "walk" his dog by driving his car holding the leash with the dog running
+--Saw a local "walk" his dog by driving his car holding the leash with the dog running beside him outside.

 --Don't waste your money getting dinner at one of the restaurants on the cliff with an amazing view - just order coffee and an appetizer and slowly enjoy the view...they don't kick you out.